stanfordpython/python-handouts/installing-python-windows.md

 You can tell if a virtual environment is active by looking for the parenthesized `(cs41-env)` prefix.

-Working with Windows is complicated enough, so we're going to omit the instructions for how to use `virtualenvwrapper` to set up managed virtual environment.
+Working with Windows is complicated enough, so we're going to omit the instructions for how to use `virtualenvwrapper` to set up managed virtual environments.
 If you're really interested, you can follow the macOS instructions for `virtualenvwrapper`.

 ## (2) Running Directly on Windows